fherking/LARBS/README.md

 follow instructions:

 after installin sudo the first time you need to logout and login again to get root into sudo group, please follow on screen instructions.

+win key + f1  shows on screen manual (READ IT, BECAUSE YOU WONT KNOW WHAT TO DO)